 It’s pretty dang hard to get around the internet these days without hearing about chatbots and ‘the future of AI’.
 It’s a hot topic and something we’re pretty excited about.

 I’m pretty strict about what I subscribe to and here is my inbox filtering for AI (so not including emails using chatbot specifically).

-In this post, we’ll briefly cover what opportunities a chatbot can help you take advantage of but the true intention is to give you a framework and template for testing a chatbot on your own to see if it works well for your customers as well as employees.
+In this post, we’ll briefly cover what opportunities a chatbot can help you take advantage.
+But, the true intention is to give you a framework and template for running a chatbot test on your own to see if it works well for your customers as well as employees.